In my list of Oahu’s best free and low cost activities, I mentioned snorkeling with one of the most popular spots being Hanauma Bay.

 If you’re going, here’s what you need to know:

-- If you do not have a rental car, you can get to Hanauma Bay by taking TheBus number 22 from Waikiki.
+- If you do not have a rental car, you can get to Hanauma Bay by taking TheBus.
 Additionally there are private companies who provide a shuttle service to and from Hanauma Bay.
+If you don’t have snorkel gear, there are shuttle companies who will supply snorkel gear as well.

 - If you are driving, parking is limited.
 To see a map of the area click here.

-- You must pay an entrance fee of $1.00 per car and $7.50 per person above the age of 13.
+- You must pay an entrance fee of $1.00 per car as you enter the parking lot plus $7.50 per person above the age of 13.
 See this link to verify current fees.

 - To hear the most up to date information about Hanauma Bay, call 808.848.5555.

-- About eight to ten days after a full moon, it’s possible that box jellyfish will be in and around the bay, so it’s best to plan around that time.
+- About eight to ten days after a full moon, it’s possible that box jellyfish will be in and around the bay, so it’s best to plan to avoid that time.